modolabs/Kurogo-Mobile-Web/doc/Guide/support.rst

 Professional Services
 =====================

-Modo Labs is also pleased to offer professional development and design services for helping companies with more advanced needs including new modules, integration, or user experience and interface design.
+Modo Labs is also pleased to offer professional development and design services for helping users with more advanced needs including new modules, integration, or user experience and interface design.
 Please contact *sales@modolabs.com* for more information